hardie/path-signals/draft-hardie-path-signals.md

 initiated by a host already within the network.
 It may subsequently remove that rule when the communication has ceased.
-In the context of TCP handshake, it sets up the pinhole rule on seeing the initial TCP SYN acknowledged and then removes it upon seeing a RST or FIN & ACK exchange.
+In the context of TCP handshake, it sets up the pinhole rule on seeing the initial TCP SYN acknowledgement and then removes it upon seeing a RST or FIN & ACK exchange.
 Note that in this case it does nothing to re-write any portion of the TCP packet; it simply enables a return path that would otherwise have been blocked.